monobrau/goadeployer/QUICKSTART.md

 ## Continue GOAD Deployment

-After all Windows VMs are ready with WinRM enabled:
+After automated Windows installation completes (or manual installation if using --manual flag):

 **Option 1: Use the deployment script (Recommended)**
 ```bash